DylanTombs/Notes/Transformer.md

 ## Positional Encoding

+It injects **sequence order information** using a deterministic function (usually sine & cosine) into the embeddings, so the model can differentiate position `1` from position `50`

 Firstly, a column vector of positions of the given sequence are created, which is converted into (max_len, 1) for broadcasting.

 The div term is then created using the frequency term calculation for wavelength control that only computes for even integers and uses log-space for numerical stability.
-The outputted shape is now (d_model//2,)

-An empty matrix is intialised of size (max_len, d_model)

-We apply sine/cosine encoding to the div_terms
+The outputted shape is now (d_model//2,) We apply sine/cosine encoding to the div_terms.

 ![[Screenshot 2025-06-11 at 20.44.19.png]]

+An empty matrix is intialised of size (max_len, d_model) and we broadcast these values to them `position (max_len,1) * div_term (d_model//2,)` → `(max_len, d_model//2)`

+The forward pass the first sequence number of precomputed encodings, adding them to the input embeddings, this preserves the embedding but also adds the positional info.